dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     defense in spite of the obfuscation of an offense.
     - it doesn't matter how your enemy reaches your resources. what matters is that they do.
-    - so you know, regardless of where they come and how they get their, they are coming for what you need or consider valuable.
+    - it doesn't matter where they come and how they get there, whether they delegate via botnet, whether an attack signature is mitigated by obfuscation via botnet, they are coming for what is needed or considered valuable, regardless of whether its you or them.
-  - depending on their intent, desire and need to attain/destroy your resources, in some circumstances, it is more efficient offensively to present yourself to your enemy directly, so you can limit the number of paths they will take to reach you.
+  - depending on their intent, desire and need to attain/(destroy) resources, in some circumstances, it is more efficient offensively to present yourself to your enemy directly, so you can limit the number of paths they will take to reach you.